 When I went back the next day, I began to really appreciate the quality of his presence, his directness, the subtlety of his mind and the depth of his training.

-He taught a very open style of meditation that is still presented In Level 1 of the program he created called Shambhala Training, which I later realized was a mixture of shamatha (mindfulness with effort) and dzogchen (a more open style of awareness practice).
+He taught a very open style of meditation that is still presented In Level 1 of the program he created called Shambhala Training, which I later realized was a mixture of shamata (mindfulness with effort) and Dzogchen (a more open style of awareness practice).
 Many of his early workshops were, in a Buddhist sense, very advanced in terms of how he presented material to us.
-I think later on he cut back and taught the fundamentals of Buddhism in a 3 month seminary we all had to attend before being introduced to the tantric (more advanced) teachings.
+I think later on he cut back and taught the fundamentals of Buddhism in a 3-month seminary we all had to attend before being introduced to the tantric (more advanced) teachings.

 This material at the time was so juicy, and it still is.
 It’s about making everyday life the root of your dharma practice, not just some incidental events that happen while you’re trying to get enlightened.